The Step-by-Step guide to launching a bootstrapped product start-up business

 Is it funding, experience, workspace, something else or all of that and more.
 By knowing the fundamentals of what is required you can start to tackle how you will secure each element.
 For me, my main issue was funding.
 I knew I'd need approximately £12,000 for my mass production sample and final moulds and another £9,000 for the first production run based on the MOQ (minimum order quantity) and cost price.
 I'd also need a minimum of £2000 for my initial IP (Intellectual property; trademarks and Design Patents).
 Considering I had about £1000 saved I knew I'd need to look at funding options to even have a chance to making a start.

 Do you know the basics of starting and running a business?
 Do you know how to set-up a website, register a business, apply for protection of your ideas, routes to funding, designing a product, qualifications needed to provide a service?
 There's lots to think about but you ned to be prepared to learn as you go or have the network or team around you to cover all the bases needed.
+Here isa list of the free government/ council funded courses I took part in:

-How will you reach you customers?
+How will you reach your customers?

 - It is a physical store?
 Have you monitored the location for long enough to know it's right for your audience and budget?